remotemobprogramming/remotemobprogramming.github.io/typist.md

 ### Be private.
 Disable any notifications.
-The test of the team doesn't want to get a sneak preview of your instant messages or emails.
+The rest of the team doesn't want to get a sneak preview of your instant messages or emails.

 ## How to be a Great Person in the Rest of the Team / Navigator